 institution in the truest sense of the word.
 Institutionalisation has

 been used to describe the negative experiences and outcomes associated

 with long term care.
-It is also
+It

 that a person is

 not considered institutionalised, where, the experiences and outcomes

 that requires an appropriate setting, skills and resources that are not

 available within the wider community.
 The way the care is provided and

 the outomes of this care are directly related to the service that

 provides the support.
 A prision, for example, has the same institutions